 Transportation protocols include daily bussing of students to and from school, as well as any transportation that may occur in non-bus vehicles and/or outside school hours.

-At this time, students will be provided with virtual learning options ONLY when special circumstances arise.
+At this time, students will be provided with at-home learning options ONLY when special circumstances arise.
 We are a small school district with limited resources and would be challenged to offer a dual platform (virtual and face-to-face).
-Please complete this SURVEY regarding your learning platform preference by August 11.
-The data will determine if a virtual option may or may not be viable.
+A mid-August survey determined that a virtual option was not viable.

-Your child will receive online/at-home learning resources if:
+Your child will receive at-home learning resources if:

 North Lake School is prepared to pivot from face-to-face and provide consistent, high-level online schooling IF we are faced with a school closure.
 The staff has worked this summer to improve upon our practice from last spring and bring robust, developmentally-appropriate programming to our students in kindergarten through eighth grade.